This is how you can convert speech to text in Linux systems, including Ubuntu.

 Open https://docs.google.com from Chrome and create a blank document.

-On the left-hand side you can see a microphone icon.
-Click the microphone icon and for the first time Chrome would ask to allow microphone access via browser.
-Click Allow.
+On the left-hand side, you can see a microphone icon.
+Click the microphone icon.
+Google Chrome will ask for microphone permission first time.
+Hit Allow to give access.

-Tip: By default, it uses your system language as the detecting language of voice while converting into text; however you can change it to any language you want as per the available list of languages.
-So far more than 60+ languages are supported and recognized in Google Docs while converting them to text.
+By default, it uses your system language as the detecting language of voice while converting it into the text; however, you can change it to any language you want per the available list of languages.
+So far, more than 60+ languages are supported and recognized in Google Docs while converting them to text.

-After you click allow, the microphone icon will turn to orange color and now its ready to accept or recognize your voice.
-Start speaking anything you want and voila!
-You will see your speech is being converted to text and being written in the document.
+After you click allow, the microphone icon will turn orange, and now it’s ready to accept or recognize your voice.
+Start speaking anything you want, and voila!
+You will see your speech is being converted to text and written in the document.

 That’s it.
 You have successfully converted voice to text in Ubuntu via Google Chrome and Google docs.

 This amazing feature is available for all Linux users for free.
-Drop a comment below using the comment box if you are aware of some other apps which can convert voice to text in Linux.
-Also let me know whether you found this article useful.
+Drop a comment below using the comment box if you are aware of other apps that can convert voice to text in Linux.
+Also, let me know whether you found this helpful article.